santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Azure-Outages-&-Service-Impacting-Events/SIE-%2D-Service-Impacting-Event.md

 7. Update Internal title on all Outage cases to show SIE number(that would be used for reporting purpose in Case Triage Tool) and short description of issue that would help TAM/Incident Manager/other's

+8. Use Case Buddy to meet SLA on all Outage cases.

-8. Designate one TA/SME to scan the SIE cases list which has "Inbound Email" column "Yes", and if specific assistance is required, uncheck the SIE box, change the title to "SIE # SPECIAL ATTENTION NEEDED" and send the case back to the queue
+9. Designate one TA/SME to scan the SIE cases list which has "Inbound Email" column "Yes", and if specific assistance is required, uncheck the SIE box, change the title to "SIE # SPECIAL ATTENTION NEEDED" and send the case back to the queue

    - For a scenario where a different TZ is monitoring the SIE cases and doesn’t own them, when the “Inbound email” column says “yes”, the case must be yanked in order for action to be properly reflected on Service Desk, i.e., SIE “Inbound Email” to change status

-9. If outage is mitigated ensure all the case status are changed accordingly and mitigation communications sent to customers as well.
+10. If outage is mitigated ensure all the case status are changed accordingly and mitigation communications sent to customers as well.

-10. In order to identify if any customer is still impacted post mitigation, keep checking cases with "Inbound Email" column "Yes":
+11. In order to identify if any customer is still impacted post mitigation, keep checking cases with "Inbound Email" column "Yes":

    - If customer is still impacted, check with PG immediately and uncheck the SIE checkbox so that it appears in queue (Push it back to queue if it needs a new engineer).